muhammadajlal/Sports-Celebrity-Image-Classification-Web-Application/README.md

 * Matplotlib & Seaborn for data visualization
 * Sklearn for model building
 * Jupyter notebook, visual studio code and pycharm as IDE
+* Gitbash, WinSCP and nginx as tools to deploy reverse proxy setup
 * Python flask for http server
 * HTML/CSS/Javascript for UI
+* Utilized reverse proxy setup & created an AWS EC2 Ubuntu instance to deploy the application on the cloud